kasundsilva/ec2-exercise/README.md

 # Cleanup

 - Access the AWS console from your web browser then go to the cloudformation service of the chosen region.
 - Select the compute stack (e.g.: devops-compute) then click on "Delete".
-Confirm by clicking on "Delete Stack"
+Confirm by clicking on "Delete Stack".
-- Do the same to the network stack (e.g.: devops-network)
+- Do the same to the network stack (e.g.: devops-network).